Hiroki Endo's Tanpenshu

-Hiroki Endo's Tanpenshu (遠藤浩輝短編集, Endō Hiroki Tanpenshū) is a collection of various short manga series by Hiroki Endo spanning two tankōbon volumes.
+Hiroki Endo's Tanpenshu (遠藤浩輝短編集, Endō Hiroki Tanpenshū) is a Japanese anthology manga series written and illustrated by Hiroki Endo.
+It is a collection of various one-shot stories originally published in Kodansha's seinen manga magazines Monthly Afternoon (1995 to 1997) and Afternoon Season Zōkan (1999 to 2001).
+They were collected in two tankōbon volumes, released on April 1998 and September 2002.

+Overview

+Hiroki Endo's Tanpenshu is a series of one-shot stories that explore the darker aspects of the human psyche.
+Each story follows the point-of-view of someone or a group of people of varying backgrounds, including Hiroki Endo himself.

 Development

 In the play in "For Those of Us Who Don't Believe in God", the story of American serial killer Henry Lee Lucas is recounted.
 It is evident that Hiroki Endo put effort into his research of the man, as a short bibliography is listed within the manga itself.
-It's implied that Lucas was the basis for the killer character within the play.
+It is implied that Lucas was the basis for the killer character within the play.